3mmette/TheIsland/Readme.md

 ## **Introduction**

-Welcome to The Island, a text based adventure game where you must find a way back to civilisation when you find yourself stranded on a mysterious island.
+Welcome to The Island, a text based adventure game where you must find a way back to civilisation after finding yourself stranded on a mysterious island.
 This document is intended to provide users with all the required information to install and play the game.
 Any errors or mistakes found within this documentation or game may be sent to the author of this document, Emmette Taylor.